Anshu9b/Lead-Locking-System-App/README.md

 - Initialization
 CBN_SELCHANGE	ON_CBN_SELCHANGE( <id>, <memberFxn> )	The selection in the list box of a combo box is about to be changed as a result of the user either clicking in the list box or changing the selection by using the arrow keys.
 ![image](https://github.com/user-attachments/assets/5383bceb-a9e2-40bb-a7e4-650628216f26)

+### COleDateTime m_DateTime;
+### COleDateTime m_DateTime2;

+The date and time picker control (CDateTimeCtrl) implements an intuitive and recognizable method of entering or selecting a specific date.
+The main interface of the control is similar in functionality to a combo box.
+However, if the user expands the control, a month calendar control appears (by default), allowing the user to specify a particular date.
+When a date is chosen, the month calendar control automatically disappears.

-- Static Text
+### Static Text
 A static control displays a text string, box, rectangle, icon, cursor, bitmap, or enhanced metafile.
 It is represented by CStatic class.
 It can be used to label, box, or separateother controls.
 A static control normally takes no input and provides no output.

-###
+### Phone Number - implementation

-Date & Time Picker
-The date and time picker control (CDateTimeCtrl) implements an intuitive and recognizable method of entering or selecting a specific date.
-The main interface of the control is similar in functionality to a combo box.
-However, if the user expands the control, a month calendar control appears (by default), allowing the user to specify a particular date.
-When a date is chosen, the month calendar control automatically disappears.